Civil Rights Movement Archive

 Submissions Policy

-Submitting Written Material About Yourself or Your Thoughts
+Submitting Material About the Movement, Yourself, Your Thoughts

 Note that our site is for documenting what we did and experienced in the Southern Freedom Movement, what it meant to us, what we learned from it, and how we view it today.
 We hope our site can contribute to rebuilding the beloved community that we once shared.
 Therefore, personal attacks on named individuals, or carrying on old vendettas, is not appropriate.